 A time-out may refer to any of the following:

-1. When referring to data communications, a time-out (or timeout) is a disconnection that occurs because of inactivity of data transmission.
-For example, a time-out may happen if a modem is connected to the Internet but was idle for too long.
-Many ISPs set a time-out to occur if no data is communicated after a set time limit to help keep phone lines available for other users.
+1. With data communications, a time-out (or timeout) is a disconnection that occurs because of the inactivity of data transmission.
+For example, a time-out may happen if a modem is connected to the Internet but is idle for too long.
+Many ISPs set a time-out if no data is communicated after a set time limit to help keep phone lines available for other users.

-2. A time-out is an error that occurs when a program does not receive a response from the computer, another program, or another computer.
-Depending on how the program is written, this error may cause the program to quit or an error message.
-For example, when using the ping command to ping another computer if that computer never responds a time-out error is received.
+2. A time-out error occurs when a program does not receive a response from the computer, another program, or another computer.
+Depending on how the program is written, this error may cause the program to quit or send an error message.
+For example, when using the ping command to ping another computer, a time-out error is received if that computer never responds.